dark logo watermark

 Can I drink the water in Bhutan?

-Being in a tropical environment and not treated by the government, the water in Bhutan contains different bacteria to what we’re used to at home.
-We highly recommend you to not drink it or use it for brushing teeth, even in main cities.
+The water in Bhutan is not treated therefore contains different bacteria to what we’re used to at home.
+We highly recommend you do not drink it or use it for brushing teeth, even in main cities.
 Use treated water at all times.
 This also applies if you’re travelling through a developing country on your way to Bhutan.

 What time zone is Bhutan in?